 And now...product and apparel protection

-What is glassine and how is it made?
+How is glassine made?

-Glassine is a smooth and glossy paper that is air, water, and grease resistant.
+Glassine is smooth and glossy paper that is air, water, and grease resistant.
 It is important to note that glassine is not fully waterproof!
 If you dump a glass of water on it, water will seep through.
-But in the normal course of events, glassine offers good resistance against atmospheric elements.
+But in the ordinary course of events, glassine offers good resistance against atmospheric elements.

 And, yes, despite how it feels and looks, it is made with 100% wood pulp!